exercism/python/exercises/concept/ghost-gobble-arcade-game/.docs/instructions.md

 ## 2. Define if Pac-Man scores

-Define the `score()` function that takes two parameters (_if Pac-Man is touching a power pellet_ and _if Pac-Man is touching a dot_) and returns a boolean value if Pac-Man scored.
+Define the `score()` function that takes two parameters (_if Pac-Man is touching a power pellet_ and _if Pac-Man is touching a dot_) and returns a Boolean value if Pac-Man scored.
  The function should return `True` if Pac-Man is touching a power pellet or a dot.

 ```python